Luke 9:37-45

 And the good news of the Lord’s favor culminated at the cross.
 It’s the watershed of God’s redeeming purposes, the center point of God’s self-glorifying work, the cross, the suffering.
 Suffering we face under the curse of the Law, it points us to the fulness of grace and truth in Jesus Christ.

 And so, “Count it all joy, my brothers, when you meet trials of various kinds, for you know the testing of your faith produces steadfastness.”
-Getting out of whatever trial you’re in, that’s not the point.
+Getting you out of whatever trial you’re in, that’s not the point.
 Steadfastness is the point.
 “Let steadfastness have its full effect that you may be perfect and complete, lacking in nothing.”

 That’s what we’re to learn, beloved.
 Right now.
 That’s what’s we need to learn when Jesus and his Apostles are not here to heal our diseases and to re, relieve our physical suffering.
 We’re to trust that God’s eye is still on the broken-hearted.
-His compassion is still for the suffering and, and afflicted.
+His compassion is still for the suffering aff, and afflicted.
 We’re to look to Christ, put our hope in what we do not yet see, wait for it patiently.

 Pray.
 Pray that God would heal.
 Pray that God would restore because God still does that.
 He doesn’t do it through Jesus and the Apostles, physical touch, immediate, full, comprehensive, like this boy.
 But does he heal?
 Sure, he heals.
 Pray for that.
 It’s good, it’s right.
 Looks to him in dependence and hope.
-Look, when God says, “Wait awhile,” when God says, “No, ride this one out,” look, Christ shows us all our suffering has a good end.
+Look, when God says, wait awhile, when God says, No, ride this one out, look, Christ shows us all our suffering has a good end.
 Our suffering will eventuate in eternal glory.

 Beloved, it’s through the eyes of faith, with a believing heart, anchored into the goodness of God, it’s with the eyes of faith that look to a good and perfect and faithful God, that’s how we’re going to remain steadfast in faith.
 That’s how we’re going to grow stronger in faith when we consider the evidence of Christ’s glory manifest in his authority, his power, and in his mercy.